aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/artificial_neuron.png" alt="artificial neuron">

-As you can see the input values $$x_1$$, $$x_2$$, $$x_3$$, multiplied by some weights, are passed into some function $$\sigma$$ and output is some $$y$$.
+As you can see the input values $$x_1$$, $$x_2$$, $$x_3$$, multiplied by some weights, are passed into some function $$\sigma$$ and value of output is $$y = \sigma(x_1 x w_1 + x_2 x w_2 + x_3 x w_3)$$.
 But I must admit here that I have grossly oversimplified this whole process of neural network flow and even though the basic idea remains the same, there are multiple components and steps involved in the working of a neural network.

 So without further adieu let us dive into the basics of Neural Network Architecture.

 ## Architecture of a Neural Network
 Let's start small, as we saw in the above diagram, there's an "input layer", a "function layer" and a "output layer", with funtion layer and output layer containing only single neuron.
-If we were to extrapolate this idea increase the number of neurons in each layer the architecture would look something like this:
+If we were to extrapolate this idea and increase the number of neurons in each layer and the number of hidden layers, the architecture would look something like this:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/NN_architecture.png" alt="Neural Network architecture">